osrf/uctf/doc/run_cloud/readme.md

 1. Click on the LAUNCH button in the Arbiter box.
 This will launch a simulation cloud machine.
 This process takes about 2 minutes, and you should see the Status and machine ip update.
 You should also see a "KEYS" button appear; click it to download the ssh key for the simulation machine.
+It may take a minute or two for the key to become available, while the machine is provisioned.
-Given that key, you can ssh into the machine as user `ubuntu` (e.g., `ssh -i cloudsim.pem ubuntu@1.2.3.4`).
+Given that key, you can
+ssh into the machine as user `ubuntu` (e.g., `ssh -i cloudsim.pem ubuntu@1.2.3.4`).
 Note that you must make the key file not-world-readable after you download it (e.g., `chmod 600 cloudsim.pem`); if you don't do this,